‘Produce 101’ Contestant Lee Hae In Leaves Agency, Won’t Debut With Lee Soo Hyun

 The news of Lee Hae In leaving her label and agency, HYWY Entertainment, was first made known on her official Instagram.
 She uploaded a post with a very lengthy caption explaining why she left.
 For those who are unable to read Hangul, a direct translation (which means there might be spelling and grammar issues) is provided below.

-“Hello, this is Lee Hae In.
+“Hello, this is Lee Hae In.”

 It is sad that Lee Hae In can’t continue onward with her K-pop career at the moment.
 As mentioned earlier, many were expecting to see her debut with Kim Soo Hye whom she apologized profusely to in the above message.
 As for the girl group she was supposed to debut under, it is called I.B.I. which also features Kim So Hee, Yoon Chaekyung, Han Hyeri, and Lee Soo Hyun.